 Ingredients and Notes

 Large Daikon Radish: Depending on the size of the radishes in your grocery store, you may need one or a few.
 You’ll need about one pound in total.
 Daikon is a white radish that is long in shape and resembles fatter carrots.
-Their flavor is milder than other varieties, with a sweet and spicy finish.
+Their flavor is milder, with a sweet and spicy finish than other varieties.
 They come in various colors, although white is the most common.

-White Vinegar: For this recipe, I also recommend using white vinegar as opposed to apple cider vinegar or other colored vinegar.
+White Vinegar: For this recipe, I also recommend using white vinegar instead of apple cider vinegar or other colored vinegar.
 If you don’t have white vinegar, rice vinegar would also work.
 This helps retain the bright white color.

-Filtered Water: When making pickles, always use fresh filtered water for the best results.
+Filtered Water: Always use fresh filtered water when making pickles for the best results.

 Kosher Salt or Sea Salt: A touch of salt gives it flavor and bite!